Nivl/resume/README.md

 resume
 ======

-Sources of my resume, designed using [Sketch 3](http://bohemiancoding.com/sketch/)
+Source of my resume, designed using Adobe XD